dmitry-egorov/game_showcase/README.md

 2006

-Third preson shooter with giant robots.
+Third preson shooter with giant robots, made with C++ and DirectX.
 Worked as a junior developer on the engine and the editor in a team of 10 people.

 [Screenshots](https://rawg.io/games/robogear-tales-of-hazard/screenshots)